Projection television

 on a glass-fronted box 30cm (12 inches) high

-If you want your entertainment to feel more realistic, one option is
+even if you wanted to.
+But if you'd like your entertainment to feel more realistic, one option is

 to swap your TV set for a projector that throws giant images of TV